Tubular Bells: Queen Elizabeth Hall

-After recording Tubular Bells, Oldfield felt he had "got it out of his system" and was reluctant to do any promotional engagements.
-However, Branson and Draper felt a live performance of the work was the best way to present it to journalists and the public, and organised a concert at London's Queen Elizabeth Hall on 25 June 1973.
-Oldfield was convinced that the music would not come off well in a live setting, and despite several well-known and accomplished musicians agreeing to the one-off show, refused to do it.
-Desperate to prevent Oldfield pulling out, Branson offered to give Oldfield his Bentley car, which he had bought from George Harrison and knew Oldfield liked, if he went through with the gig.
-Oldfield agreed, and following rehearsals at Shepperton film studios, Oldfield still had reservations about the performance until Mick Taylor of The Rolling Stones brought frontman Mick Jagger backstage to meet Oldfield, whose support gave Oldfield the confidence to "at least walk on stage."
-The concert went ahead and was well received, leaving Oldfield "stunned".
+After recording Tubular Bells, Oldfield felt he had completely "got it out of his system" and was deeply reluctant to perform any promotional engagements.
+However, Branson and Draper believed a live performance was the best method to present the material to journalists and the public, subsequently organising a concert at London's Queen Elizabeth Hall on 25 June 1973.
+Oldfield remained convinced that the intricate arrangement would not translate well to a live setting and initially refused to perform despite several prominent musicians agreeing to join the one-off showcase.
+Desperate to ensure his participation, Branson offered to gift Oldfield his own Bentley luxury car—which Branson had purchased from George Harrison and knew Oldfield admired—on the condition that he perform the gig.
+Oldfield accepted the offer, but during rehearsals at Shepperton Studios, he continued to harbour severe reservations.
+His confidence was bolstered after Mick Taylor of the Rolling Stones brought frontman Mick Jagger backstage to meet him, providing the encouragement Oldfield needed to "at least walk on stage".
+The concert proceeded and was highly acclaimed by critics, leaving Oldfield "stunned".

-The concert featured members of Henry Cow and musicians associated with the Canterbury scene, as well as Mick Taylor of the Rolling Stones.
-Steve Winwood and Robert Wyatt were also due to take part, but Winwood pulled out as he was unable to find time to attend the rehearsals, and Wyatt was recovering from the recent accident that had left him paralysed.
+The performance featured members of the avant-garde rock group Henry Cow and musicians associated with the Canterbury scene.
+Steve Winwood and Robert Wyatt were originally scheduled to participate; however, Winwood withdrew because he could not find sufficient time to attend rehearsals, and Wyatt was recovering from a recent falling accident that had left him paralyzed.